Khairlanji massacre: 2010 July verdict by the Bhandara court

 On 14 July, the Nagpur bench of the High Court commuted the death penalty awarded to the six convicted to a 25-year rigorous imprisonment jail sentence.
 The two others who received life sentences received a similar sentence.

-The ruling touched off statewide protests and re-kindled the fury of injustice felt by local Scheduled Caste organizations and the sole survivor, Bhaiyalal Bhotmange.
+The ruling touched off statewide protests and re-kindled the fury of injustice felt by local Scheduled Caste organizations and the sole survivor, Bhaiyyalal Bhotmange.
 The court ruled that the murders resulted from an act of revenge and was not caste related.

 Bhotmange was told that the CBI would appeal the commutation to the Supreme Court, however, after over two weeks of no action, Bhotmange announced he would appeal the decision himself.

 An appeal against the judgment of the High Court is pending before the Hon'ble Supreme Court of India.
 It was last listed for hearing on 14 August 2015.

 Death of Bhaiyyalal Bhotmange

 The lone survivor of the 2006 Khairlanji Scheduled Caste family massacre, Bhaiyyalal Bhotmange died on 20 January 2017 due to heart attack.
+He was 62 years old.